ISP2018/isp-qa-KameriiJ/questions.md

 Q2: What are disadvantages of duplication code?

-Q3: TDD(Test Driven Development) asks us to write unit tests first, before we write production code.
+Q3: TDD(Test Driven Development) asks us to write unit tests that cover virtually all of our production code.
 There are three laws of TDD.
 Choose three choices that are the laws of TDD.<br>
 - [ ] You may not write unit test until you have written a production code.
 - [ ] You may not write production code until you have written a failing unit test.
 - [ ] You may not write more of a unit test than is sufficient to fail, and not compiling is failing.
 - [ ] You may not write more production code than is sufficient to pass the currently failing test.
 - [ ] You may write more production code than is sufficient to make sure that all of bugs are already fixed.

+Q4:

 Answer
 ---